akeesari/microservices/docs/introduction/introduction.md

 ## Key Benefits of Reading This Book:

-"Building Microservices with Containers: A Practical Guide" offers a lot of benefits to readers at various stages of their application development journey in understanding and implementing microservices architecture with containerization technology.
+`Building Microservices with Containers: A Practical Guide` offers a lot of benefits to readers at various stages of their application development journey in understanding and implementing microservices architecture with containerization technology.
 Here are some key benefits you can expect from reading this book:

 **Hands-On Tutorials:**